We select and review products independently. When you purchase through our links we may earn a commission. Learn more.

-Nanoleaf’s Hexagon and Triangle line is some of the best-looking premium lighting you can put in your home—when it’s on.
-When it’s off, it’s a bunch of white shapes on the wall and not as attractive.
-Nanoleaf’s latest Elements smart home line solves that problem with an attractive woodgrain look.
+Nanoleaf's Hexagon and Triangle line is some of the best-looking premium lighting you can put in your home---when it's on.
+When it's off, it's a bunch of white shapes on the wall and not as attractive.
+Nanoleaf's latest Elements smart home line solves that problem with an attractive woodgrain look.

-If you already own Nanoleaf’s Shapes line, like the Hexagon and triangles, let’s get some of the bad news out of the way.
-The new Elements line follows the same shape, linkers, and style as the Hexagon lights—but it’s not truly compatible with the previous Shapes lights.
-You CAN hook it up to the other lights, but the Elements line isn’t capable of all the same colors, so unless you’re ok with unlit hexagons pairing the sets up will look strange.
+If you already own Nanoleaf's Shapes line, like the Hexagon and triangles, let's get some of the bad news out of the way.
+The new Elements line follows the same shape, linkers, and style as the Hexagon lights---but it's not truly compatible with the previous Shapes lights.
+You CAN hook it up to the other lights, but the Elements line isn't capable of all the same colors, so unless you're ok with unlit hexagons pairing the sets up will look strange.

 A set of wood-grain hexagons lit in yellow light.